 Texas 6-week abortion ban takes effect, with high court mum

-A Texas law banning most abortions in the state took effect at midnight, but the Supreme Court has yet to act on an emergency appeal to put the law on hold.
+A Texas law banning most abortions in the state took effect Wednesday, with the Supreme Court silent on an emergency appeal to put the law on hold.

-The Texas law, signed by Republican Gov. Greg Abbott in May, would prohibit abortions once a fetal heartbeat can be detected, usually around six weeks and before most women even know they’re pregnant.
+The Texas law, signed by Republican Gov. Greg Abbott in May, prohibits abortions once a heartbeat can be detected in a fetus, usually around six weeks and before most women know they’re pregnant.

+In a statement after the law took effect, President Joe Biden said it “blatantly violates the constitutional right established under Roe v.
+Wade and upheld as precedent for nearly half a century.”
+And he said the law “outrageously" gives private citizens the power “to bring lawsuits against anyone who they believe has helped another person get an abortion."

+In a phone call with reporters early Wednesday, Marc Hearron, a lawyer for the Center for Reproductive Rights, said that “as of now, most abortion is banned in Texas."
+Hearron said his group and the abortion providers it represents were still hoping to hear from the Supreme Court.

 Abortion providers who are asking the Supreme Court to step in said the law would rule out 85% of abortions in Texas and force many clinics to close.
 Planned Parenthood is among the abortion providers that have stopped scheduling abortions beyond six weeks from conception.